bevry/staticsitegenerators-list/README.md

 - `name`
 - `tags`
 - `github` or `gitlab` or `bitbucket` or `website`
+- `is` will output a warning if missing, but is required for all new entries

 If `github` is specified, the following fields should only be specified if GitHub's data is incorrect: